Outdoor music festivals have always been a rite of passage for young adults.

 Today, music festivals are more common than ever.
-The first weekend of Coachella in California has already passed, but there are dozens of festivals scheduled this summer across the Midwest and the south.
-Earlier this week, we told you about Bonnaroo, Hangout, and the Electric Daisy festival, but that is just the tip of the iceberg.
-From Kanrocksas to Wakarusa, Lollapolooza to the Gentlemen of the Road tour, the options (and locations) are plentiful.
+Coachella in California starts this weekend, and there are dozens of festivals scheduled this summer across the country.
+A while back, we told you about Bonnaroo, Hangout, and the Electric Daisy festival, but that is just the tip of the iceberg.
+From Lollapolooza to Governor’s Ball to Outside Lands and more, the options (and locations) are plentiful.

 If you’re on the fence about shelling out the cash for one of these, think of it like this — you’re never going to be younger, have more energy, or have fewer responsibilities than you do RIGHT NOW.

-Being the thoughtful planner that I am, I’ve done lots of research over the last month to make sure that I’ll not only be safe and comfortable, but will have as much fun as I possibly can at these events.
+Having more than a few music festivals under my belt at this point, I’ve done tons and tons of research on how to stay safe and comfortable, while having as much fun as you possibly can at these events.
 I’ve compiled it all, and am thrilled to get to share with you some of the best tips and suggestions for enjoying an outdoor music festival.

 At the end of this post, be sure to comment — especially if you have experience with these sort of concerts — and give some good advice to your fellow CF gals.
 We’re a community here, so don’t hold back if you have an awesome story or some good advice to share!

 7 Packing Tips and Considerations for Outdoor Music Festivals